 Is it any wonder that so many of us feel unprotected, unmoored, untethered?

 As I look at ads for Covid facemasks and women on the street who are turning them into a fashion accessory, the thought strikes me: Are the face masks being so readily adopted because deep in our core, most humans do not feel safe?
-At a visceral level, is there a part of us that is reaching, hoping for protection, because we do not feel secure in our own power and strength?
+At a visceral level, is there a part of us that is reaching, hoping for protection, because we do not feel secure in our own strength and resilience?

 Most of us are aware that surgical or fabric masks do not stop all the respiratory particles carrying viruses (only some are stopped).
 But even with a country-wide death rate in Sweden of 0.056% (where no masks, lockdown etc were compulsory) many still feel that constitutes sufficient risk to force everyone to wear a face mask…. to smother our voice, inhale elevated CO2 and wear a visible symbol of… what?
 Fear?
 At the root of safety or caution is fear.